Arackulele/GrimoraMod/README.md

 - JulianMods (xXxStoner420BongMasterxXx) for refactoring the code.

-- Morrígan/crow_system#3539, Comrade Alpaca#0292, TheGreenDigi#8672, Plot#6972 for extensive beta testing v2.1
+- Cevin_2006 for additional Card Art

 - Bt Y#0895 for currently working on Artwork for the mod